Social commerce strategies: from browsing to buying on social media

 Live Shopping 8.1% Very high Instagram Live Interaction + exclusive deals

 These figures show that interactive and authentic content performs best on social media.
-Live shopping has the highest engagement (8.1%) while user-generated content offers the best conversion opportunities.
-For SMEs, this means choosing strategically: focus on content types that suit your resources and target audience.
+Live shopping has the highest engagement (8.1%), while user-generated content offers the best conversion opportunities.
+For SMEs, this means you need to choose strategically: focus on content types that match your resources and target audience.

 Effective social commerce revolves around content that entertains, informs, and sells.
 The best strategies combine storytelling with subtle product placement.